-Banks offer interests on your savings, so open an account that pays you with the highest interest.
+Banks offer interest on your savings, so open an account that pays you with the highest interest.
 Ideally, choose a fixed deposit or notice account because they have higher rates.

 These accounts save your money.
 However, cannot withdraw or access the money until its maturity period.